C-Dr4gon/NetTester/README.md

 # socproject
->This is a multi-module bash program that executes and logs local network attacks for testing in a Security Operations environment.
+> This is a multi-module bash program that executes and logs local network attacks for testing in a Security Operations environment.
+This is only suitable for testing local networks, and logging results.

-> Execute SOChecker.sh with bash
+> 1. Execute SOChecker.sh with bash

-> $ bash SOChecker.sh
+    $ bash SOChecker.sh

-> It will automatically install relevant applications and arrive at menu.
+>  2. It will automatically install relevant applications and arrive at menu, where you can select your options.

-> This is only suitable for testing local networks, and logging results.